The Complete Guide To Data Loss Protection

 All cloud storage apps are not created equal.
 Cloud sharing apps like Dropbox, Google Drive, and Microsoft OneDrive are helping businesses of all sizes work in smart new ways.
 But, the same features that make cloud sharing apps great for sharing and collaboration make them a dangerous liability when used in place of real automatic cloud backup services:

-- Depends on manual actions: Employees actively select files to add.
+- Depends on manual actions — Employees need to actively select files to add.

 This quick list of deal breakers gives you 8 essential qualities to look for in a data loss protection solution.
 Consider it your cheat sheet for data loss protection “speed dating”: what to look for—and what to watch out for.